-The City does not grant permission to Candidates to post campaign signs or handbills on any City or public property or in any City or public right-of-way, including park strips.
+The City prohibits candidates from posting campaign signs or handbills on any City or public property or in any City or public right-of-way, including park strips.

 Size.
 Campaign signs shall not exceed three square feet (3 sq. ft.) of area on the exposed sign face.